ebrugulec/ebrugulec/README.md

 </details>

 ### So, let's meet!
-You can check out my projects.
-And you can also find me on [Linkedin](https://tr.linkedin.com/in/glcebru) or [Superpeer](https://superpeer.com/ebrugulec)
+You can check out my projects and also you can find me on [Linkedin](https://tr.linkedin.com/in/glcebru) or [Superpeer](https://superpeer.com/ebrugulec)